pofider/phantom-html-to-pdf/README.md

 [![License](http://img.shields.io/npm/l/phantom-html-to-pdf.svg?style=flat-square)](http://opensource.org/licenses/MIT)
 [![Build Status](https://travis-ci.org/pofider/phantom-html-to-pdf.png?branch=master)](https://travis-ci.org/pofider/phantom-html-to-pdf)

 **The phantomjs development is on hold and as is this project.
-I am still trying to accept PRs but that is all for now.
 I recommend to evaluate other methods for html to pdf conversion.
 We have switched from phantomjs to headless chrome in [jsreport](https://jsreport.net) and it works great.**

 > **node.js phantom wrapper for converting html to pdf in scale**